boatbomber/CullThrottle/README.md

 The range's `Min` and `Max` are the bounds that dynamic render distance is allowed to move between, and its midpoint is the baseline the render distance starts at and settles around.
 For example, `SetRenderDistanceRange(NumberRange.new(200, 3000))` lets CullThrottle render anywhere from 200 to 3000 studs, starting at the 1600 stud midpoint.

-**IMPORTANT:** Dynamic render distance is implied by the range.
+Dynamic render distance is implied by the range.
 When `Min` and `Max` differ, CullThrottle automatically adjusts the render distance within those bounds to maintain an ideal balance of performance and quality.
 To pin the render distance to a fixed value (disabling dynamic adjustment), pass a zero-width range such as `NumberRange.new(600, 600)`.

 ```Luau
 CullThrottle:SetTimeBudgets(searchTimeBudget: number, ingestTimeBudget: number, updateTimeBudget: number)